-If a student has an ongoing illness or medical condition, parents are responsible for informing the College through the completion of a Medical Form (available from the College office) or SEQTA ENGAGE if there is any medication required.
+If a student has an ongoing illness or medical condition, parents/carers are responsible for informing the College through the completion of a Medical Form (available from the College office) or SEQTA ENGAGE if there is any medication required.
 A medical practitioner can indicate the nature of the illness and treatment that is required.
 Any changes to that information is the responsibility of the parents.

 If a student has a short-term illness, the College must be informed, and an office staff member will administer the medication that may be required.
-A form will need to be completed by a parent for staff to administer medication.
-This form is available via the College office or on SEQTA Engage.
+A form will need to be completed by a parent/carer for staff to administer medication.
+This form is available via the College office or SEQTA Engage.

-If a student has a condition that requires a management plan because the illness is of a serious or chronic nature, then parents and the College will work together to develop the plan and it will be displayed in the staff room with copies given to personnel as required.
+If a student has a condition that requires a management plan because the illness is of a serious or chronic nature, then parents/carers and the College will work together to develop the plan and it will be displayed in the staff room with copies given to personnel as required.
 Students are not allowed to self-administer medication unless the circumstances are approved by the Principal.

-Medication will be kept in a locked store cupboard in the office.
+Medication will be kept in a locked store cupboard in the College office.

 Students who are sick are sent to the office with a Medical Form.
-A decision is then made to send the child home.
-A child with a head injury will usually be sent home.
 When parents and emergency contacts cannot be reached, the Principal, or his delegate, may take the child to a doctor or call an ambulance in extreme cases.
-Parents are to incur this cost as per enrolment form.
+Parents/carers will incur this cost as per enrolment form.